svnnnies/cipher/README.md

 # How to run:
 1- Open a terminal in this folder.

-2- In the terminal write down:''' python encrypt.py
+2- In the terminal write down: $python encrypt.py
-'''

 3- When prompted, enter your full name (this is what will be encrypted)